-So, in practice, where an employee is being dismissed for misconduct or where the dismissal relates to a competence problem, employers should use the standard procedure set out in the Acas Code of Practice on Disciplinary Practices and Procedures in Employment (to be found at acas.org.uk).
+In practice, where an employee is being dismissed for misconduct or where the dismissal relates to a competence problem, employers should use the standard procedure set out in the Acas Code of Practice on Disciplinary Practices and Procedures in Employment (to be found at acas.org.uk).
 The code does apply to both, but many employers use two separate policies for misconduct (usually called 'disciplinary procedure') and competence ('usually called 'performance management' or 'capability' procedure).
-They both follow the Acas principles, but the tone of each is slightly different, with the disciplinary procedure being more penal in nature and the capability procedure concentrating on encouraging the employee to succeed.
-However, the structure relating to, for example, number of meetings, is the same and the basic principles of the code and of fairness must be followed in relation to all such dismissals.
+They both follow the Acas principles, but the tone is slightly different; the disciplinary procedure is more penal in nature and the capability procedure concentrates on encouraging the employee to succeed.
+However, the structure relating to, for example, number of meetings is the same, and the basic principles of the code and of fairness must be followed in relation to all such dismissals.
 Suggested procedures where an employee is being dismissed for performance reasons are set out in Technical factsheet: Managing performance.

 Dismissals for sickness and incapacity are different again and are discussed in Technical factsheet: Dealing with sickness.
-It has recently been held that dismissals for sickness/incapacity need not comply with the Acas code, although the procedure used must be fair.
-Recently, in Mr Brian Ikejiaku v British Institute of Technology, it was decided that the code does apply to dismissals that have taken place because of whistleblowing.
+It has been held that dismissals for sickness/incapacity need not comply with the Acas code, although the procedure used must be fair.
+Recently, in Mr Brian Ikejiaku v British Institute of Technology, it was decided that the code does apply to dismissals that have taken place because of whistleblowing, and this was confirmed in SPI Spirits (UK) Ltd v Zabelin.